Miranda France

 Non-fiction writer

-Miranda France’s writing encompasses fiction, non-fiction and reportage; she also translates from Spanish.
-Her first book was commissioned after she won the Shiva Naipaul award for travel writing in The Spectator, having spent three years working as a journalist in South America.
-Bad Times in Buenos Aires (Weidenfeld, 1998) describes the experience of living in Argentina, a country deeply marked by the ‘dirty war’ waged by the state on its citizens in the 1970s.
-It was shortlisted for the Thomas Cook award and has been used as teaching material in schools.
-Don Quixote’s Delusions: travels in Castilian Spain (Weidenfeld.
-2001) is a different kind of inquiry, examining modern Spain and the legacy of its greatest genius, Miguel de Cervantes, author of the first modern novel.
+Miranda France’s writing encompasses fiction, non-fiction, memoir and reportage; she also works as an editor and a translator from Spanish.
+Her first book was commissioned after she won the Shiva Naipaul Memorial Prize for travel writing in The Spectator, having spent three years working as a journalist in South America.
+Bad Times in Buenos Aires (1998) describes the experience of living in Argentina, a country deeply marked by state-sponsored terrorism in the 1970s.
+Don Quixote’s Delusions: Travels in Castilian Spain (2001) concerns modern Spain and the legacy of its greatest genius, Miguel de Cervantes.